pinobatch/240p-test-mini/nes/README.md

 calibrating colors, black and white levels for specific console outputs and setups.

+MDFourier is tool to compare audio signatures and generate graphs that show how they differ.
+A tone generator produces a signal for recording from the console, and the analysis program compares the frequencies to a reference recording and displays the results.

 This is free software, with full source code available under the GPL.

 [240p Test Suite]: http://junkerhq.net/xrgb/index.php/240p_test_suite